How to Make Honey Mustard Chicken

 Calories

 Jazz up dinner with this tasty honey mustard chicken.
-The sauce is tangy.
-It’s sweet and delicious.
+The sauce is tangy and sweet.
+It’s delicious.
 The chicken is tender and juicy.

 Ingredients